johnodonnell123/Flatiron_School_Projects/README.md

 # Flatiron_School_Projects

-Repository for the final projects of the 5 modules in Flatirons Data Science program
+## This is a repository for my projects completed for Flatiron's Data Science Program: